 No pricing info available

-Clinica Tambre, located in Calle del Gral Oraa, Madrid, Spain offers patients Tubal Ligation Reversal procedures among its total of 7 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Tubal Ligation Reversal procedures at Clinica Tambre, as all prices are available on request only.
-There are many specialists available at the Clinic, with 6 in total, and they have multiple recognized accreditations, including: ISO Certification - International Organization for StandardizationEFQM - European Foundation for Quality ManagementSEF - Sociedad Española De Fertilidad
+Clinica Tambre, can be found in Calle del Gral Oraa, Madrid, Spain and offers its patients Tubal Ligation Reversal procedures as well as 7 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Tubal Ligation Reversal procedures at Clinica Tambre.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 6 in total, and Clinica Tambre has several accreditations, including: ISO Certification - International Organization for StandardizationEFQM - European Foundation for Quality ManagementSEF - Sociedad Española De Fertilidad

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?